marcel-baur/rust-project/README.md

 - Redundancy for saving files
 - Get a file and play it
 - Error handling has greatly improved
+- Remove files from database
+- Exit network and redistribute files from database

 ## What are the next steps?
 - Some more error handling